pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 When the user interacts with the UI elements, these variables automatically get their content updated.

-In the other hand, if these variables are modified, the UI element will be updated too.
+In the other hand, if one of these variables is modified, the associated UI element will be updated too.

-For example, the toogle needs a initial state, so we include the `false` value to `agreedToTerms`.
+In this case, the toogle control needs a initial state, so we include the `false` value to `agreedToTerms`.
 When the element is loaded, it will take the current state from it:
 `@State private var agreedToTerms: Bool = false`

 ## 3. Input data validation

-In this example, the `Sign in` button will be enabled when:
+In this example, the `Log in` button will be enabled when:
 - The email textfield and the password textfield are not empty
 - The toogle is enabled